-DR. TOTH is available individually to all students.
-Her office hours are listed above.
-Yes, this is a huge course but Dr. Toth do gets to know you all if you are in class.
+DR. TOTH is available individually to all students in office hours.
+Yes, this is a huge course, but Dr. Toth does get to know you all if you are in class and participate.
 Much of the help you get will probably be from TAs.
-We all got into this business, however, because we like to discuss chemistry.
+We all got into this business because we like to discuss chemistry.
 We also are concerned about your progress.
 We are available to discuss and advise you about any individual difficulties that might affect your ability to satisfactorily complete this course.
-Please do take advantage of the opportunities to meet and work with your instructors.
+Take advantage of the opportunities to meet and work with your instructors.
 We want you all to do well!